 Part 1.
 Purpose

-This policy is intended to guide the work of official college committees, which are charged by the President's Council with doing work on behalf of the college.
-This policy does not in any way limit the ability of other groups to form on campus without being sanctioned by the President's Council, though it is recommended that these groups refer to themselves as "groups" or "teams" to distinguish them from official standing committees.
+This policy is intended to guide the work of standing committees, which are charged by the President's Council with doing work on behalf of the College.
+This policy does not in any way limit the ability of other groups to form on campus without being sanctioned by the President's Council, though these groups should refer to themselves as "workgroups" to distinguish them from official standing committees.

 Part 2.
 Definitions

 Standing Committees: Standing Committees are officially recognized ongoing committees, charged by the President's Council with certain ongoing responsibilities on behalf of the College.

 Workgroups: Workgroups can be formed for time-limited projects that do not fall within an existing standing committee’s purview.

 Search Committees: Search committees are convened through Human Resources to evaluate and interview applicants during the hiring process.

 Contractual Committees: Contractual committees are established to respond to provisions of employee bargaining contacts (e.g. ASFCME, MAPE, MMA, MSCF).